MeeraLizJoy/Diabete-Prediction/README.md

 8. Age
 9. Outcome

 During Model evaluation, we compare various machine learning algorithms on the basis of accuracy_score metric and find the best one.
-Then we create a web app using Flask which is a python micro framework.